sagemath/trac_to_gh/Issue 8454.md

 # Issue 8454: notebook() docstring for accounts is wrong

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8454

 Original creator: ddrake